apiato/apiato/docs/_docs/D.components/repositories.md

 ```

-To learn more about all the propteries you can use, visit the `andersao/l5-repository` package [documentation](https://github.com/andersao/l5-repository).
+To learn more about all the properties you can use, visit the `andersao/l5-repository` package [documentation](https://github.com/andersao/l5-repository).